PRYPYAT, Ukraine (Reuters) - Any Ukrainian over 35 can tell you where they were when they heard about the accident at the Chernobyl plant.

 Lobanova went ahead with her wedding — and left the next day with her husband by train.

-The make-shift concrete shelter hastily thrown up in the months after the explosion is often referred to as a “sarcophagus,” a funeral term made even more fitting by the fact that it houses the body of at least one plant worker that rescuers were unable to recover.
+The make-shift concrete shelter hastily thrown up in the months after the explosion is often referred to as a “sarcophagus”, a funeral term made even more fitting by the fact that it houses the body of at least one plant worker who rescuers were unable to recover.